accup/VyJit/README.md

 ## Remarks
 - Currently, all my signal processing developments are contained in the `analyzers` directory, but it would be so ugly for the cloners (when there are).
-So, I should think about cutting git branch for my developments and the master branch would be maintained as only **enviromnents**.
+So, I should think about cutting git branch for my developments and the master branch would be maintained as only an **enviromnent**.